 River is a stunning blue roan branded Mustang from Jackie’s Butte HMA He is not interested in being anyone’s saddle horse or even their friend for that matter.
 He was returned after his initial adoption from the BLM as being ‘too much horse’ for the adopter to handle.
 He was then adopted a second time.
 Two trainers gave up on him, his owner had to figure out what to do with a mustang that was still wild at heart.
 River now lives at our sanctuary perfectly content to run with the Mustang gang and just be a horse.
 He is learning how to get along, we know he’s happy.

-Hawk is our most recent rescue.
+Hawk came to the sanctuary in June of 2018.
 Born in 2000 at Antelope Valley, NV HMA he was adopted as a 5 year old, titled when he was 6 years old and somehow landed in the Kaufman Kill Pen in Texas 10 years later in 2016.
 He was bailed by a rescue in OK, then quickly adopted out in May of 2016.
 He spent the next two years in western OK until his caretaker fell on hard times and had to re home him.
 We were contacted and after hearing what he had been through, we didn’t hesitate.
 Hawk is decompressing in peace and quiet at the sanctuary and is learning that, ‘the best is yet to be.’

 This is Abby, the cutest little buckskin mare around these parts.
 At only around 14H I call her ‘Shorty’ and she knows her nickname.
 Abby came to us with an aged TB gelding companion that needed a place to call home since the family that rescued them were moving out of state.
 We were happy to give both a retirement home.
 Abby’s friend, Daniel was quite old and passed away in his stall, peacefully after a year with us.
 Not having a buddy she was rather adrift until we rescued an aged gelding named Doc, what a friendship that was, you never saw one with out the other.
 Doc passed in late 2015 and again Abby was without a friend, until Sky.
 Now just like her previous friends, you rarely see Sky and Abby apart.
 They are an endearing little couple and both so very gentle and sweet.

-‘Baby Brat’, as we like to call her, was born here at the sanctuary.
+‘Baby Brat’, as we like to call her, was born here at the sanctuary in 2009.
 Her dam is Abby her sire, Blue.
 Yes, sometimes one has an unplanned breeding.
 Thriller will live at the sanctuary and be spoiled befitting the treasure she has become for the rest of her life.
 She and Sugar make quite the pair.
-Now at 10 years old, Thriller is trying on the role of ‘Boss Mare’ she not doing a bad job, just needs to curb her enthusiasm a bit.
+Now a mature mare, Thriller is trying on the role of ‘Boss Mare’ she not doing a bad job, just needs to curb her enthusiasm a bit.

 Wind is one of the branded Mustang mares from the 3 Strikes Ranch seizure in Nebraska in 2009.
 She came to our sanctuary pregnant with Breeze.
 She had two companions, Fire and Earth.
 Earth gave birth to Sky, but Fire lost her foal to the stress of her journey to us.
 Wind is a very large mare and wild.
 She was not treated well by humans in the past and she will not make that mistake again.
 We allow her to be herself and we think apart from not being able to be released back into the wild, she is content.
 She lives with her two foals, Breeze and Rain.